Functional Time Series Analysis Based on Records

 The lower functional records are indicated by the blue curves, and the upper functional records are indicated by the red curves.
 We indicate the corresponding year by using different line types, as follows: $2014$-dotted curves, $2015$-dashed curves, and $2016$-solid curves.
-We observe that all lower records are in $2014$, whereas upper records are in $2015$ and $2016$.
+We observe that all lower records are in $2014$ for both functional depths, whereas upper records are in $2015$ and $2016$.
 Thus, curves showing the lowest speeds are in Autumn, when the temperature starts to slowly decrease.
-Most of the upper functional records were observed in Spring and Summer, except the last one, observed in September 2016.
+Most of the upper functional records were observed in Spring and Summer (except the last one with MBD, observed in September $2016$).
 Summer in Saudi Arabia brings sandstorms driven by Summer South winds.
 Therefore, it is reasonable to observe these extreme curves.